Jeff-Bouchard/hub.docker.com/CRYPTOGRAPHIC-SECURITY.md

 - Multiple **hardware entropy sources** via UHEP.
 - **SHA-512** cryptographic mixing before injection into `/dev/random`.

-Because `pyuheprng` **continuously feeds `/dev/random`** and `/dev/urandom` is explicitly **disabled**, any service on this host that draws randomness from `/dev/random` benefits from:
+Because `pyuheprng` **continuously feeds `/dev/random`** and, in the recommended configuration, `/dev/urandom` is not used for cryptographic material on this host, any local service that draws randomness from `/dev/random` is intended to benefit from:

-- **DNS transaction IDs and source ports** that are backed by 1536-bit-class entropy.
+- DNS transaction IDs and source ports that are harder to predict in practice.
-- **DNSSEC keys and TLS keys (DoT/DoH)** generated without low-entropy failures.
+- DNSSEC keys and TLS keys (DoT/DoH) that are less likely to be generated under low-entropy conditions on this host.
-- A removal of the "weak RNG" angle that many DNS cache poisoning and key compromise attacks still depend on globally.

-Very few systems on the Internet today combine:

-- Ultra-high-entropy PRNG design (UHEPRNG class),
+- A reduced reliance on trivially low-entropy randomness as an attack vector on this host.

+This combination of:

+- UHEPRNG-style design,
-- Physics-backed hardware entropy (UHEP),
+- hardware-related entropy aggregation (UHEP),
-- Blockchain-verified randomness (RC4OK), and
+- and blockchain-derived randomness (RC4OK),
-- A hard requirement that everything goes through `/dev/random` with `/dev/urandom` disabled.

-For any operator who deploys the Privateness stack as documented, this effectively **closes an entire DNS entropy attack surface** on their own infrastructure.
-You cannot fix every misconfigured resolver in the world, but you can ensure that **your** DNS, smarter contracts, and cryptographic protocols never fail because the randomness was weak.
+is relatively uncommon in typical deployments we are aware of.
+The intent is to **reduce** some DNS entropy-related attack surfaces on the operator's own infrastructure.
+It does **not** change the behaviour of misconfigured resolvers elsewhere on the Internet, and it should not be treated as a proof that DNS or other protocols are "solved" cryptographically.

-### Entropy Deprivation Prevention
+### Entropy deprivation mitigation

-**Entropy deprivation is effectively eliminated on correctly configured hosts** by:
+On correctly configured hosts, this design aims to **reduce the likelihood of entropy starvation** by:

 - **Continuous feeding**: pyuheprng constantly feeds `/dev/random`
 - **Multiple sources**: RC4OK + hardware bits + UHEP
 - **No fallback to weak RNG**: System blocks if entropy insufficient
 - **Direct /dev/random access**: Feeds the kernel entropy pool directly rather than relying only on process-local PRNG state

-### /dev/urandom is DISABLED

-**CRITICAL**: `/dev/urandom` is disabled via GRUB configuration to prevent weak cryptographic operations.

-`/dev/urandom` will return random data even when entropy pool is depleted, which is **cryptographically unsafe**.
+### `/dev/urandom` policy

+In this project we **choose** to avoid `/dev/urandom` for cryptographic material by policy, using only `/dev/random` on Linux hosts.

+The Linux RNG documentation ([random(4)](https://man7.org/linux/man-pages/man4/random.4.html)) states that `/dev/urandom` is intended to be suitable for most cryptographic purposes once the entropy pool has been properly initialised.
+Our configuration is therefore deliberately more conservative than common practice and may introduce additional blocking behaviour without clear benefit in all environments.

 ## GRUB Configuration (Required for Production)